notimre/strapi/README.md

 This in theory should mount your App Container to your Storage Account, therefore not 'losing' any media when the server restarts.

+## Other cloud providers
+In the case of Oracle, you need to deploy Strapi to a VM.
+Oracle calls these 'Compute Instances'

+Make sure you have VCN set up in advance, which will contain the Strapi Compute Instance, the database and the frontend e.g. a Container Instance.

+1. Create a compute instance on the Oracle Cloud, ensuring it is inside the correct compartment, and in the public subnet of the VCN.
+Generate or add an ssh key as part of the creation.

+2. Once created, select 'Quick Actions' from the left hand menu under the Resources title, and set up the instance to access the internet.

+3. Add the ssh key to your local .ssh folder

+4. Log into the instance from your local command line with `ssh -i .ssh/ssh-key.key opc@<instance_IP>`
+(NB, if having issues, check the ssh key has the right permission settings with `chmod 400 ssh-key.key`

+5. Once inside the instance, install git, yarn, node, docker and nvm (using yum, assuming using an oracle linux base which is closest to CentOS).

+6. Pull the strapi repo to the instance.
+You may need to update the environment variables in the Dockerfile using, e.g. nano.

+7. Build the docker container inside the repository directory using `sudo docker build -t orqa-strapi .`

+8. Once built, run the docker container using `sudo docker run -p 1337:1337 --detach --name orqa-container orqa-strapi`

+9. Check everything is working as intended by viewing the logs.
+First check the instance ID with `sudo docker ps` then use the ID that shows up for the running container to access the logs: `sudo docker logs -f <container_ID>`

+10. You may need to disable the firewall if the web interface is not showing.
+Check the firewall status with `sudo systemctl status firewalld`, if it is on then you can turn it off with sudo `systemctl stop firewalld`.

+##### Updating the docker container

+1. First stop the running instance, find the id with `sudo docker ps`, then `sudo docker stop <instance_ID>` or use the container name `sudo docker stop orqa-container`

+2. Remove the container using `sudo docker rm orqa-container` (this is so we can reuse the container name which is necessary for the GitHub Action)

+2. Pull the latest changes from github `git pull`

+3. Rebuild the docker container and re-run it, following instructions from number 7 onwards above.

 ## Email setup with Sendgrid